SinnottTM/codeclan_w15_final_project_rw/README.md

 * Certain medications may require certain considerations (injections should not typically be taken in a public setting outside of a crisis-situation, for example), this may affect how certain users can intereact with certain businesses

-* Users being able to post reviews may be far more important than designers feelings on what will be most practical for individuals with disabilities.
-Remember, users here will have far more direct experience in navigating their world than we will so their input/feedback is very important
+* Users here will have far more direct experience in navigating their world than we will so their input/feedback is very important

 -----------------------------------------------------------------------------